PS-Bala/bk-react-charts/README.md

 # bk-react-charts

 > The Chart component is used to visualize data with user interaction and provides customization options to visually configure the data.
-It can bind data from datasources such as JSON object array, OData web services, or DataManager.
+It can bind data from datasources such as JSON object array and web services.
 All of the chart elements are rendered using Scalable Vector Graphics (SVG).

 [![NPM](https://img.shields.io/npm/v/bk-react-charts.svg)](https://www.npmjs.com/package/bk-react-charts) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)